-From a “normal school” for teachers to A Maryland University of National Distinction, Salisbury University has served as a resource for the Eastern Shore and beyond since 1925.
+From a “normal school” for teachers to challenging the next generation to "Make Tomorrow Yours," Salisbury University has been setting success in motion for the Eastern Shore and beyond since 1925.

 The Making of a ‘Normal School’

 The Salisbury University story began with a state in need.
 In 1921, a study showed Maryland’s existing higher education infrastructure was not adequately meeting the demand for teachers in the state’s rural areas.
 The next year, the Maryland Legislature sought to remedy this by founding a new “normal school” (a two-year college for elementary school teachers) in one of the state’s most rural areas: the Eastern Shore.

 A commission selected a site near Salisbury, breaking ground in 1923.
 Under the supervision of its first president, former Salisbury High School principal Dr. William J. Holloway, the new State Normal School opened its doors on September 7, 1925, with 105 students.
 They learned, slept and dined in a single building (now Holloway Hall) and even taught young students there in an early “demonstration school.”

 Within a decade, the phrase “normal school” had become outdated and the campus was rechristened Maryland State Teachers College in 1934.
 By then, students and faculty had branched out beyond general classroom activities, having established an athletic association, school orchestra and the Sophanes theatre club.
 In 1931, the two-year teaching curricula became a three-year plan, and in 1935, President Jefferson Blackwell received approval of a new four-year curriculum with an emphasis on liberal arts, offering the Bachelor of Science for the first time.